Who are we?

 Bristol Civic Society is an independent, voluntary organisation that exists to improve Bristol’s built environment and celebrate its heritage.
-Through our working groups, we seek to influence development of major sites, and new planning and transport policy.
-And we monitor planning applications.
+Through our working groups, we seek to influence development of major sites and improve transport and place-making.
 New group members are always welcome.
-We put on a varied events programme, and publish a newsletter, e-bulletin and this website.
-We are an active and friendly organisation with over 400 members.
-Our members come from all walks of life.
-We have existed as a society for over 100 years and are proud of our many achievements.
+Find out more on our volunteer page.
+We put on a varied events programme, and publish a biannual magazine Better Bristol, ebulletins and this website.
+We are an active and friendly organisation with over 600 members.

-Why do we do it?
+Why do we care about Bristol?

 Bristol has distinctive features that make it special to us: for instance, its waterways, harbour, green spaces, hills, position, maritime history, industrial history, and the buildings, streets, spaces, and architectural design that history has left us.
 We wish Bristol to live up to its status as a regional capital, reflected in its cityscape, cultural activities and economic life, to be a place its citizens are proud of, and a place that people want to visit, especially through its buildings, facilities and public spaces.
 We are for blending the new with the old: to recognise Bristol’s assets and to implement change through good planning and design.
 We want to add to the beauty, character and diversity of the city, and to revitalise areas and improve the quality of life for all across the city.
 We do what we do because we care about the city we live in.
 We campaign in order to influence how Bristol develops.